 Pride.

 A third general kind of resistance involves a sense that acknowledging and responding to the demographic problem would be an affront to one’s own pride – to one’s moral character or intellectual integrity or professional competence.
-Pride is not in itself a bad thing, of course; we should distinguish virtuous and vicious forms of pride and confine our criticisms to the latter (cf. Tanesini 2018; 2021, ch.4).
+Pride is not in itself a bad thing, of course.
+We should distinguish virtuous and vicious forms of pride and confine our criticisms to the latter (cf. Tanesini 2018; 2021, ch.4).
 In the case of the demographic problem, one way that members of underrepresented groups are harmed is by having their pride impugned.
 A key dimension of the demographic problem is the fact that certain kinds of people have their own pride encouraged and scaffolded by features of the profession, while others find theirs eroded or denied.
 In the case of proud resistance, however, an individual engages in resistant behaviours because they feel that their own pride is at risk of being compromised; they take talk of structural inequalities as an insult to their achievements, for instance, or hear talk of implicit bias as an affront to their intellectual self-image.

 We can distinguish two aspects of proud resister – personal and global.
 By personal pride, I mean that invested in one’s self-conception of one’s abilities, capacities, intellectual and moral character, or professional identity.
 Imagine a proud resister who takes great pride in the image of themselves as a noble member of an intellectual elite – as a superior rational agency, objective and impartial, who has transcended the prejudices of subjectivity and is possessed of an ineffable natural brilliance that eludes the hoi polloi.
 Such a self-consciously proud philosopher will naturally find that self-conception challenged by many of the themes germane to the demographic problem.
 Perhaps their confidence in their natural brilliance is dented by work on the gendered character of attributions of brilliance.
 Perhaps their sense of their immunity to bias gets disturbed by work on the ubiquity of implicit biases across the human population.
 Since such experiences are disquieting, this philosopher can start to resist acknowledging and acting on the demographic problem.
 For them, defending their personal pride means going on the offensive.